-Here's what that means for those, like you, who want to teach online!
+Here's what that means for those, like you, who want to share knowledge and teach online!

 There are hundreds of books written by experts in adult education, instructional design and business psychology that talk about what it takes to effectively train, educate and inspire working professionals.
 What we know is that adult learners are people who are looking to learn, who want to apply what they are learning in their own lives and who are often facing a number of obstacles that don't apply to younger students.